Ohio History Center: Layout and interior

 The building has 271762 sqft of floor space.
 Currently, the first floor holds the building's museum space, auditorium, gift shop, and a classroom.
-Its second-floor plaza contains more exhibit space as well as a cafe and seating.
+Its second-floor plaza contains more exhibit space as well seating.
 The third floor holds the building's archives and library, a classroom, conference room, and microfilm room.

 Its first floor has a triangular plan, with concave, gently curving sides.
 Each corner of the triangles were originally used to house specialties of the museum: history, archaeology, and natural history.
 The plan utilized platforms and sunken spaces, allowing objects to be displayed without cases.
 Most of the original system has been removed to make the museum more accessible to mobility-impaired guests.
 Remaining space on the first floor included offices and workshops on the perimeter of the triangle, and collections storage rooms in close proximity to their display spaces.

 The building overall was designed to sandwich together the society's multiple functions previously held in separate locations.
 The lower floor acts as a museum and library, while the upper three floors hold offices and archives, and the small glass-walled lobby in between these layers connects the two.
 It was also designed to circulate guests efficiently, with school groups entering from the west at a school bus drop-off area and exiting the east side, and general visitors entering the east side by parking lots, though the main entrance has since been relocated.

 The museum's three-story reading room has dark oak tables designed for it.
 The material was also used in doors, handrails, and trim throughout the building.
 The doors on the building's upper three floors have rounded corners at their top.
 The corners distribute weight from the concrete and books stored above them, preventing them from cracking.

 The first-floor roof appears as a raised podium, largely grass-covered, and mounded over the building's auditorium and offices.